Get Ur Freak On

-"Get Ur Freak On" is a song by American rapper Missy Elliott.
+"Get Ur Freak On" is a song by American rapper Missy "Misdemeanor" Elliott.
 It was written and produced by Elliott and Timbaland for her third studio album Miss E...
 So Addictive (2001).
-Based on heavy bhangra elements, a popular music and dance form from the region of Punjab in South Asia, the song features a six-note base that is a Punjabi melody played on a tumbi and rhythm and bassline played on tabla.
+Based on heavy bhangra elements, a popular music and dance form from the region of Punjab in India, the song features a six-note base that is a Punjabi melody played on a tumbi and rhythm and bassline played on tabla.

 Released as the album's first single on March 13, 2001, the track reached number seven on the US Billboard Hot 100 chart.
-Internationally, "Get Ur Freak On" became a top ten success in the Netherlands and the United Kingdom, where it became her first solo top ten hit, peaking at number four.
-A remix of the song featuring Nelly Furtado was a dance club hit during this period, and was used both in the soundtrack and in the background of the movie Lara Croft: Tomb Raider (2001) starring Angelina Jolie.
-The song is also heard in The Rundown (2003) starring Dwayne Johnson (remixed with AC/DC's "Back in Black") and The 40-Year-Old Virgin (2005) starring Steve Carell.
+Internationally, "Get Ur Freak On" became a top-10 success in the Netherlands and the United Kingdom, where it became her first solo top-10 hit, peaking at number four.
+A remix of the song featuring Nelly Furtado was a dance club hit during this period.

-In 2011, the song was listed 14th on Rolling Stone Best Songs of the 2000s.
-In 2004 and 2010, it was ranked at number 466 on their 500 Greatest Songs of All Time.
-In the 2021 reranking, it was ranked at number eight.
-In 2002, "Get Ur Freak On" was named the best single released in the year 2001 by The Village Voices Pazz & Jop annual year-end critics' poll.
-The song also lists at number seven on Pitchfork Media's Top 500 Songs of the 2000s and number 16 on VH1's Greatest Songs of Hip-Hop.
-In 2011, NME placed it at number 17 on its list "150 Best Tracks of the Past 15 Years".
-In April 2014, the song was remixed with the Black Keys' song "Keep Me" for the original soundtrack to Neighbors (2014).
-It was heard once in the TV spots for Goosebumps 2: Haunted Halloween.

 On the Billboard magazine issue dated February 21, 2015, "Get Ur Freak On" re-entered at number 40, more than a decade after its original chart run.
 This re-entry was spawned by Missy Elliott's performance at the Super Bowl XLIX halftime show that occurred earlier in the month.
+In 2025, the song was named the greatest of the 21st century by Rolling Stone.